Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 We will then use 10-fold cross validation to estimate accuracy.
 This will split our dataset into 10 parts, train on 9 and test on 1 and repeat for all combinations of train-test splits (See Index[12] in project.py file).

 We will use the metric of ‘accuracy‘ to evaluate models.
 This is a ratio of the number of correctly predicted instances in divided by the total number of instances in the dataset multiplied by 100 to give a percentage (e.g. 95% accurate).
-We will be using the scoring variable when we run build and evaluate each model next.
+We will be using the scoring variable when we run build and evaluate each model next [6].

-Now the fun begins...model building.
+Now the fun...model building.

 It is difficult to know which algorithms would be good on this problem or what configurations to use.
 We get an idea from the previous plots that some of the Iris classes are partially linearly separable in some dimensions, so we are expecting generally good results.